JChanceHud/arbitrum-info/README.md

 `npm run start:bank`

 Starts a webapp for interacting with the BankVault contract on the Arbitrum chain.
+The bank allows deposits, transfers and withdrawals inside an Arbitrum chain.

 To use the app open `http://localhost:8080` in an browser with Metamask installed.

+##### Bank Usage

+Start with Metamask connected to a Rinkeby node.
+Deposit funds into Arbitrum using the first box.

+Once this transaction completes switch Metamask to use an Arbitrum node.
+For configuration info, see the below section "Configuring Metamask".

+Once connected to an Arbitrum node you should see your balance in Metamask.
+Now go to the webpage and enter the amount you would like to deposit into the bank contract in the second section.
+Execute the transaction and your balance should update in the header section of the webpage.

+The transfer and withdraw sections work as expected.
+Withdrawals go directly to your Ethereum (rinkeby) network wallet.

 ## Configuring Metamask